Influence and interaction indexes for pseudo-Boolean functions: a unified least squares approach: Application and final remarks

-We have made the important assumption that the players behave independently of each other to form coalitions.
+We have made the important assumption that the variables are set independently of each other.
 From this assumption we derived condition (\ref{eq:indep}).
 Let us now show that this assumption is rather natural.

 For every probability distribution $w$ such that $p_i=\sum_{S\ni i}w(S)\in\left]0,1\right[$, the best $\{i\}$-approximation of $f\colon\{0,1\}^n\to\R$ with respect to the squared distance (\ref{eq:WeiDist}) associated with $w$ is given by